APPL: Adaptive Planner Parameter Learning: APPL FROM DEMONSTRATION ( APPLD )

 We use \textsc{champ} as $A_{\text{segment}}$ (Line 2 Alg. \ref{alg::appld}), a state-of-the-art Bayesian segmentation algorithm \cite{niekum2015online}.
 We find each $\theta_k^*$ using \textsc{cma-es} \cite{hansen2003reducing} as our black-box optimizer (Line 6 Alg. \ref{alg::appld}). $\theta$ includes \textsc{dwa}'s \emph{max\_vel\_x} (v), \emph{max\_vel\_theta} (w), \emph{vx\_samples} (s), \emph{vtheta\_samples} (t), \emph{occdist\_scale} (o), \emph{pdist\_scale} (p), \emph{gdist\_scale} (g) and costmap's \emph{inflation\_radius} (i).

-In our experiments, \textsc{appld} achieves superior performance compared to the default parameters, parameters learned without context, and even the demonstrator.
+In our experiments, \textsc{appld} achieves superior performance in terms of fastest traversal time compared to the default parameters, parameters learned without context, and even the demonstrator.
+For all the experiments in this paper, we use traversal time as the comparison metric since most suboptimal navigation behavior cause stop-and-go motions, induce recovery behaviors, cause the robot to get stuck, or collide with obstacles (termination) - each of which will result in a higher traversal time.
 For full details about the experimental setup and results, along with experimental results on a different robot with a different navigation system in a different environment, please refer to our RAL article \cite{xiao2020appld}.

-\section{APPL FROM INTERVENTIONS (\textsc{appli})}
+\section{APPL FROM INTERVENTIONS (\textsc{APPLI})}

 \textsc{appld} assumes human demonstration is a good approximation for optimal navigation behavior and default parameters do not work well in most places, which are not always the case.
 In \emph{Adaptive Planner Parameter Learning from Interventions} (\textsc{appli}) \cite{wang2021appli}, instead of providing a full demonstration of the entire navigation task (such as \textsc{appld}), non-expert users can easily identify failure or suboptimal cases by watching and then provide a few teleoperated \emph{interventions} to correct the failure or suboptimal behaviors (Fig. \ref{fig::appli}). \textsc{appli} utilizes this human interaction modality and learns sets of planner parameters specifically for the scenarios where failure and suboptimal behaviors take place, to create a \emph{parameter library} including the default parameters.
 During deployment, \textsc{appli} applies those learned parameters, only when it is confident that they will benefit the current navigation based on a confidence measure of the context predictor, to the underlying navigation system in those troublesome places, while maintaining good performance in others by switching back to the default parameters.
 This confidence measure also enables \textsc{appli} to generalize well to unseen environments.